-Coconut oil's fat type, medium chain triglycerides are particularly helpful in Alzheimer cases due to their ability to turn fat into ketones (11).
+Coconut oil’s fat type, medium-chain triglycerides are particularly helpful in Alzheimer cases due to their ability to turn fat into ketones (11).

 The brain then can use the ketones as the main energy source, reducing the symptoms of Alzheimer’s.

-Not just oil, coconut foods are said to be a brain food, improving the overall brain health, as well as chemistry and cognitive functions.
+Not just oil, coconut foods are said to be brain food, improving the overall brain health, as well as chemistry and cognitive functions.

-7. Moisturise and Nourish Your Skin
+7. Moisturize and Nourish Your Skin

 Coconut oil is excellent for your skin.